andy5211d/DR2TVOverlay/ReadMe.md

 Figure out why the Hotkeys do not start in a known state!
 Sometimes the settings are not what the 'Hotkeys' status dock show on first run!
 User needs to toggle each a few times to 'synch' with the status display.

+Update and add screen shots to show Simultaneous Mode.

 Configure a useful remote control capability for OBS-Studio.
 Several apps are available such as UPDeck, OBS Blade and Touch Portal, all for iPhone and I guess for other portable devices as well.
 Not used either for an event, yet, and would require a WiFi connection, something not generally used for a Diverecorder set-up!